 M.S., Management Information Systems, Florida State University

 Online contact centers

-Noyan Ilk is an assistant professor of Management Information Systems (MIS) in the College of Business at the Florida State University.
+Dr. Noyan Ilk is an assistant professor of management information systems in the Department of Business Analytics, Information Systems and Supply Chain at Florida State University’s College of Business.
 His research addresses analytics problems that are at the intersection of service operations and information systems domains.
 Specifically, he seeks to develop novel methods and policies to effectively manage service systems in electronic mediums.
-Noyan has taught courses in business analytics, business intelligence and information systems topics at both undergraduate and graduate levels.
-His work has been published in journals such as MIS Quarterly, Management Science, Journal of Operations Management, Decision Support Systems, Decision Sciences, Information & Management, among others.
+Ilk has taught courses in business analytics, business intelligence and information systems topics at both undergraduate and graduate levels.
+His work has been published in journals such as MIS Quarterly, Management Science, Journal of Operations Management, Decision Support Systems, Decision Sciences and Information & Management, among others.

 Stability of Transaction Fees in Bitcoin: A Supply and Demand Perspective (Forthcoming).
 MIS Quarterly.

 Improving Customer Routing in Contact Centers: An Automated Triage Design Based on Text Analytics (Forthcoming).
 Journal of Operations Management.

 When More is Less: Field Evidence on Unintended Consequences of Multitasking (2018).
 Management Science.